Wisieneu/FlutterNest/README.md

 # [FlutterNest](https://flutternest.wise-ee.xyz/)

 Website can be visited at: [_https://flutternest.wise-ee.xyz/_](https://flutternest.wise-ee.xyz/)
-FlutterNest is a fullstack Twitter-like, feature-rich app made with tests and a public REST API.
+FlutterNest is a fullstack Twitter-like, feature-rich app made with tests and a public RESTful API.

 ## Features